 Tuborg Logo

 Tuborg Emblem

 Tuborg prefers to use several logo variants for marking the individual beer lines.
-They have the name in common, which appears on all the labels.
-Some of them are also characterized by a crown placed under the text part.
+They share the same name, which appears on all the labels.
+Some of them are also characterized by a crown placed beneath the text.
 It has become the main link between the beer, its founders, and its place of origin.

 Tuborg Symbol

-The beer brand’s key association has passed on from generation to generation has to do with its unchanging Stenskriften for upper case letters and Cheltenham for lower case letters.
+The beer brand’s key association has passed from generation to generation and concerns its unchanging Stenskriften for uppercase letters and Cheltenham for lowercase letters.
 The color palette, too, is stable: green in several shades and neutral white.
-The red, gold, and black appear from time to time, depending on the type of beer and the container in which it is placed.
+Red, gold, and black appear from time to time, depending on the type of beer and the container in which it is placed.

+Tuborg Logo